-- The FCA's own-initiative powers do not apply to unauthorised persons.
-This means that an application for an injunction is the only power by which the FCA may seek directly to prevent unauthorised persons from actual or threatened breaches or market abuse.
-The FCA will decide whether an application against an unauthorised person is appropriate, in accordance with the approach discussed in paragraph 10.3.
-The FCA may also seek an injunction to secure assets where it intends to use its insolvency powers against an unauthorised person. - In certain cases, conduct that may be the subject of an injunction application will also be an offence which the FCA has power to prosecute under the Act.
-In those cases, the FCA will consider whether it is appropriate to prosecute the offence in question, as well as applying for injunctions under section 380, section 381, or both. - Where the FCA exercises its powers under section 380, section 381 and/or invokes the court's inherent jurisdiction to obtain an order restraining the disposal of assets, it may also apply to the court for a restitution order for the distribution of those assets.
+exercising its own-initiative powers and these requirements have not been met, the FCA

+- In certain cases, conduct that may be the subject of an injunction application will also be an offence which the FCA has power to prosecute under the Act.
+In those cases, the FCA will consider whether it is appropriate to prosecute the offence in question, as well as applying for injunctions under section 380, section 381, or both. - 10.10 Where the FCA exercises its powers under section 380, section 381 and/or invokes the court's inherent jurisdiction to obtain an order restraining the disposal of assets, it may also apply to the court for a restitution order for the distribution of those assets.